project-codeflare/codeflare/README.md

 See the API documentation [here](https://codeflare.readthedocs.io/en/latest/codeflare.pipelines.html), and reference use case documentation in the Examples section.

-Examples are provided as executable [notebooks](https://github.com/project-codeflare/codeflare/tree/main/notebooks).
+A set of reference examples are provided as executable [notebooks](https://github.com/project-codeflare/codeflare/tree/main/notebooks).

 To run examples, if you haven't done so yet, clone the CodeFlare project with: